ciren/cilib-tutorial/src/pages/rvar/basics.md

 RNG.init(seed: Long) //We can supply the seed value to generate a `RNG`.

-RNG.initN(n: Int, seed: Long) //Given a seed value we can geberate a list of n `RNG`.
+RNG.initN(n: Int, seed: Long) //Given a seed value we can generate a list of n `RNG`.

 RNG.split((r: RNG) //Generates a tuple of two `RNGs` based on the original's, r's, seed value.
 ```